 Listed below are the things to consider before renting a car in Crete.

 - Insurance: Make sure that the car has insurance that will cover the damage that may be caused by any possible accidents.

-- Driver’s Age: The driver should be at least over 21 years old and has a driver’s licence for about 12 months.
+- Driver’s Age: In Greece, the minimum age to driver a car is 18 years old.
+Although, to be able to rent a car in Greece and Rental Center Crete, you should be at least over 21 years old and have a driver’s licence for at least 12 months.

 - Driver’s Gender: Some tourists can be picky regarding who will be their driver.
 The gender of the driver is one of the things that tourists consider, as many people believe that men are better drivers than women.

 - Car Type: There are different car types that are available to be rented.
 Each type caters to a different number of passengers and the amount of bags they can carry.

 - Documents: Other than having a driver’s licence, a credit card or a debit card is a must to rent a car.
 A credit card or a debit card with the tourist’s name is needed to provide the rental car company guarantee.